 Teen Science Cafés Are Back!

-Cafés will be held in person at the Daily Planet Cafe and streamed online on YouTube.
-(Register for ONLINE participation to receive the link.)
+Cafés will be held in person at the Daily Planet Cafe AND streamed live on YouTube.
+(Register to receive the YouTube link.)

 Teen Science Cafés bring teens together in an informal setting to learn about science and technology.
 Cafés happen from 6pm to 7pm the first Friday of each month during the school year.